 Block 103 is located within the heart of the Labrador Trough which is one of the largest iron belts in the world, and accounts for 99% of Canada's iron ore.
 Block 103 covers an area of 7,275 hectares, located 30km northwest of the mining town of Schefferville, Quebec, Canada.
 Block 103 is surrounded by iron ore developers Tata Steel and adjacent to the deposits KeMag and LabMag.

 Block 103 hosts an initial National Instrument 43-101-compliant resource of 7.2 billion tonnes with a grade of 29.2% total iron.
 Mineral resources which are not mineral reserves, do not have demonstrated economic viability.
 Additional information regarding the resource estimate can be found below in the technical report.

-The 2012 exploration program included 22,300 metres of diamond drilling in 72 holes as well as additional surface sampling, focused primarily on the continued investigation and definition of mineralization in the Greenbush Zone.
-Intersected intervals ranged up to 291 metres of 26.7% to 35.5% total iron.
-Metallurgical results indicate a magnitite recovery of 93.7% and an iron concentrate grade of 70.0%.
+Exploration on the Block 103 project to date includes over 28,000 metres of diamond drilling in 114 holes as well as additional surface sampling, focused primarily on the continued investigation and definition of mineralization in the Greenbush Zone.
+Intersected intervals ranged up to 291 metres of 26.7% to 35.5% total iron with mineralization open to depth and to the northwest and southeast.
+Metallurgical results indicate a magnetite recovery of 93.7% and an iron concentrate grade of 70%.
 Click here to view the complete drill assay results.

 Greenbush Zone - New Discovery